 The small markings above the eyes are sometimes called pips.

-Most of us know this phenotype as tan point or black-and-tan.
+Most of us know a tan point phenotype simply as black-and-tan.
 But since the newer term black back is used by some testing companies, we should probably also get used to it.

 The ASIPBB allele (at)